For families of missing in Maui, search grows more desperate

 He and his stepfather drive to shelters, clinics and aid distribution sites around Maui, lurching between hope and despair, like hundreds of other families searching for relatives and friends in the wake of the fires that destroyed the coastal town of Lahaina.
 Musgrove asks: Has his mother, Linda Vaikeli, 69, ended up as a Jane Doe in a burn unit?
 Is she too traumatized to call her family?
 Why does he still not have an answer?

-The fire’s official death toll of 115 marks the worst wildfire in more than a century, but that figure has overshadowed a potentially more ominous statistic: At least 850 others are still listed as missing, according to the mayor of Maui County, Richard Bissen Jr.
+The fire’s official death toll of 115 marks the worst wildfire in more than a century, but that figure has overshadowed a potentially more ominous statistic: About 1,000 to 1,100 others are still listed as unaccounted for, according to the FBI.

 They include immigrant hotel workers who spoke little English, multigenerational families who were living in close quarters when the fire swept through their homes, residents of homeless encampments, and grandparents who had trouble walking and did not use cellphones.